Internet Addicts: Is Your Teen Addicted to the Internet?

 How Teenagers Become Addicted to the Internet

-Children and young people can easily become 'hooked' on online activities such as multi-user games, instant messaging, pornography and chat rooms.
+Children and young people can easily become 'hooked' on online activities such as multi-player games, instant messaging, pornography and chat rooms.
 The most vulnerable children, according to the Computer-Addiction Services at Harvard Medical School, are those who are "lonely and bored or from families where nobody is at home to relate to after school."

 Children and teenagers who are unpopular or shy with peers are often attracted to the opportunities for creating new identities in online communities.
 Boys, in particular, are frequent users of online role-playing games, where they assume new identities and interact with other players.
 Although playing these games with thousands of other users may appear to be a social activity, for the introverted child or teen, excessive playing can further isolate them from friends and peers.

-Read more information about: Internet Addiction Causes.
+Read more information about Internet Addiction Causes.

-Internet Addicts: How to Tell If Your Teenager is Addicted to the Internet
+t Addicts: How to Tell If Your Teenager is Addicted to the Internet